 Symbol Editor

-The S-100 toolkit includes a Symbol Editor (which must be started from the main interface for the tookit – see A-7.7 below) for developing point symbols conforming to the S-100 SVG profile.
-This allows specifying SVG paths, stroke widths,, loading colour profile files, specifying colours and colour tokens for the symbol, fills, while viewing the effects on the symbol under development.
+The S-100 toolkit includes a Symbol Editor (which must be started from the main interface of the toolkit – see clause A-7.7) for developing point symbols conforming to the S-100 SVG profile.
+This allows specifying SVG paths, stroke widths, loading colour profile files, specifying colours and colour tokens for the symbol fill, while viewing the effects on the symbol under development.
 Figure A-7-7 depicts the symbol editor in use.
 Symbols can be viewed on different backgrounds selected by the developer to allow assessment of their visual effects against all possible background areas.